Roofing terms can be confusing.

 This article will get you up to speed on terms and definitions related to roofs from A to Z so that you can make informed decisions about your home’s roof replacement or repair project.

 Let’s get started!

-Eaves are usually made out of metal or plastic, installed along the roof edges before the shingles are installed.
+Eaves are usually made of metal or plastic and installed along the roof edges before the shingles are installed.